Angra do Heroísmo

 Angra do Heroísmo ([ˈɐ̃ɡɾɐ ðu eɾuˈiʒmu]), or simply Angra, is a city and municipality on Terceira Island, Portugal, and one of the three capital cities of the Azores.
 Founded in 1478, Angra was historically the most important city in the Azores, as seat of the Bishop of the Azores, government entities, and having previously served as the capital city of Portugal during the Liberal Wars.
 The population in 2011 was 35,402, in an area of 239.00 km2.
 It was classified as a World Heritage site by UNESCO in 1983.

 Name

 Angra is the Portuguese word for "inlet", "cove", or "bay".
 The epithet do Heroísmo ("of Heroism", "the Heroic") was granted to the city by Maria II to commemorate its citizens' successful defense of the island against a Miguelist assault in 1829.
+The full name of the city is the Very Noble, Loyal and Ever Steadfast City of Angra do Heroísmo (Muito Nobre, Leal e Sempre Constante Cidade de Angra do Heroísmo).